emahuni/strapi-plugin-vitest/README.md

 #### Tests just quit with exist code 1

 - If tests quits with exit code 1, then ensure that sqlite3 is installed if you are using a SQLite database.
 Check package.json has sqlite3 installed.
 If not, do `pnpm add -D better-sqlite3`
 - Sometimes it may not be clear why the harness is failing to start.
+To see why startup is failing, if no real followable error is showing:
+  - when strapi-plugin-vitest is used to test applications run `pnpm vitest:diag` which does `NODE_ENV=test pnpm strapi start`
-To see why startup is failing, if no real followable error is showing, run `NODE_ENV=test pnpm strapi start` (when used to test applications) or `NODE_ENV=test pnpm vitest:test-app:start`, that will run Strapi as usual, but within a test environment.
-Any errors being swallowed up by test suite will be thrown.
+  - when strapi-plugin-vitest is used to test plugins run `pnpm vitest:test-app:diag` which does `NODE_ENV=test pnpm vitest:test-app:start`

+  either commands (for applications or plugins) will run Strapi as usual, but within a test environment. **Any errors being swallowed up by test suite will be thrown**.

 #### Tests Watching